Interested in Chinese art and culture? Consider volunteering for the Chinese Culture Center of San Francisco!

 Administrative: learn and assist with basic office tasks, and work with the different programs in our organization (how to update our website, setup an event online, input data and emails to CCC database, edit flyers and other promotional materials).

 Gallery: get trained in gallery operations and be the public face of the Center!
-Greet visitors, take calls, make sales, and learn about each exhibition.
+Greet and interact with visitors, take calls, make sales, and learn about giving a tour with each exhibition.

 Program: coordinate, develop, and maintain our educational programs; serve as a liaison between teachers, docents, and the public.